Nanjundi Kalyana: Plot

 The film is a family drama which starts with the Gauri Ganesha festival.
-While offering pooja to goddess Gauri, mother of Raghuchandra (Raghavendra Rajkumar) receives a money order as a gift of a festival from her brother.
+While offering pooja to goddess Gauri, mother of Raghuchandra (Raghavendra Rajkumar) receives a money order as a gift for the festival from her brother.
 She is excited at the affection of her brother on sending the gift.
-Seeing this, the father of Raghuchandra remembers his past of having his sister and brother-in-law (Sundar Krishna Urs) living in his home and on this festival when he gives a gift to his sister, her husband fights for some reason and leaves the home with his wife.
-The father tells his son (Raghuchandra) these past feelings and says that he and his sister had thought of marrying Raghuchandra to Devi (Malashri).
+Seeing this, the father of Raghuchandra remembers his past of having his sister and brother-in-law (Sundar Krishna Urs) living in his home and on this festival when he gave a gift to his sister, her husband fought for some reason and left the home with his wife.
+The father tells his son (Raghuchandra) these past feelings and says that he and his sister had thought of marrying Raghuchandra to his sister's daughter Devi (Malashri).

 Raghuchandra moves to the city to his aunt's home with the name of Nanjundi (his uncle who had died 20 years earlier).
 Sundar Krishna urs thinks that he is truly Nanjundi and allows him to live in his home.
 After Sundar Krishna urs left the village, they had 2 more daughters Laxmi and Saraswati, whom Raghuchandra does not know.
-Nanjundi (Raghavendra Rajkumar) has to marry eldest of the daughter Devi.
+Nanjundi (Raghavendra Rajkumar) has to marry the eldest daughter Devi.
 She is very arrogant and not interested in marriage, because of her the other two sisters marriage who had been engaged to Krishnamurthy (Balaraj) and Puttaswamy (Chi Ravi Shankar) is being continuously postponed.

 Even Devi's parents are fed up of convincing her for marriage.
 Finally, when Nanjundi convinces that he is ready to marry Devi, her parents say that he should convince her himself.
 He does propose and performs stunts to convince her, in response, she sends fighters to hit him.
 When all her plans fail, she will be ready to marry him and to let him as her servant after marriage.
 All three sisters get married on the same day without the presence of Nanjundi's (Raghuchandra) parents.
 After marriage, he takes her to the village where he lives in their house-servant house.
 He acknowledges her that he is only a servant and not Nanjundi.
 He had cheated her and her parents.
 At the end when her parents come to the village she will have been left all her old styles and arrogance and she wants to live in that small house with her husband.
 Finally, all of them learn the truth that the son-in-law is none other than Raghuchandra.